 A Fun Weekend of Plays and Asian Art in Ashland (April 2015): The highlight of this event-packed weekend is attending the opening of the first-ever professional American production of one of the best known Chinese plays, “Secret Love in Peach Blossom Land,” performed at the Oregon Shakespeare Festival.
 The fortunate travelers will also be able to meet the famous Taiwan-based playwright/director, Stan Lai.

 The 2014 Souk was a success due to the incredible generosity of 150+ donors and the tireless work of some 60+ SAA volunteers.
 A hearty "thank you" to those who contributed to our financial success of $30,000 net revenue.
 The Souk was held October 25-26, 2014 at Fort Mason's Firehouse, but work had begun in June 2013 when the Committee received its first donation.
 From August 2013 to October 2014 there were six scheduled drop off dates and many home pickups of donations.
 Over 4,000 items were donated, and the crowds attending responded to the quality of the goods being offered.
 Committee Co-Chairs were Maureen Hetzel and Greg Potts; Committee members were Trista Berkovitz, Mel Hetzel, Steve Pegors, and Peter Sinton.

 Publications and Public Relations

-The Society continued its support of the Museum Library with a monthly donation of $1500, for a total of $18,000.
-Ehler Spliedt, assisted by a small group of volunteers, organized the annual Society Book Sale which netted over $7000 in March 2012.
-The Library Committee is chaired by Tony Pan.
+The Society continued its support of the Museum Library with a monthly donation of $1500, for a total of $18,000 annually.
+Ehler Spliedt, assisted by a wonderful group of volunteers, organized the Annual Society Book Sale which took place in the Loggia of the Museum on March 13.
+The Book Sale netted over $8600.
+The Society continues, with others, to support the digitization of the library’s catalog.
+The Library Committee is chaired by David Menke.